 I have met with an estate attorney, what is there left to do?

-Very often, a comprehensive letter of instructions, known as a Direction Memo™, can often fill in some of these gaps to develop the cohesive execution of your estate plan.
+Very often, a comprehensive letter of instructions, known as a Direction Memo™, can fill in some of these gaps to develop the cohesive execution of your estate plan.
 This is the 4th step in the process.

-Do I need a Last Will and Testament?
+Why do I need a Last Will and Testament?

 The last will ensures that a testator’s wishes regarding their asset distribution are followed and that the state’s intestacy laws do not determine how assets are distributed.
 Having a Last Will also ensures that you have chosen the executor/personal representative of the estate, or if you have minor children, to name a guardian.
 We recommend seeking the appropriate counsel to determine the effectiveness of your last will and testament.

-I already created an Online Will.
-Why do I need MyEstatePlans.com?
+I already created an online will.
+Why do I need My-EstatePlans.com?

-We are NOT a purveyor of Do-It-Yourself Online Wills and Trusts; in fact, quite the opposite.
 Take the 15-Minute Estate Assessment™ to uncover the key reasons why you should hire an attorney.

 Read more here about the perils of online wills.
 Without estate planning professionals’ assistance, a self-prepared will can be easily attacked by discontented beneficiaries after your death, leave loopholes for unintended beneficiaries, and be considered invalid in many situations.